 Complex Financial Settlement

-Some financial cases are difficult.
-You may be worried or even frightened about what is going to happen.
+You and your partner my have complex financial arrangements that you may be worried or even frightened about what is going to happen.
 How will you manage?
 Will it be fair?
 You may worry about being tricked or paying too much or getting too little.
 This is very understandable – and shows you need experienced help and support.
 You wouldn’t try and do your own dentistry – and you don’t know the right way to settle your divorce finances.
 Complicated cases are where we really come in.
-Our family lawyers make no apology for having a nerdish fascination with difficult financial situations and ensure they keep on top of developments that may help you.
+Our family lawyers make no apology for having a nerdish fascination with complex financial situations and ensure they keep on top of legal developments that may help you.

 - Businesses – If one of you has a business – or businesses, whether incorporated, a sole trader, a partnership or a combination of these, we understand how to read business accounts and options for valuing businesses.
 We are used to working with accountants and other professionals to structure your settlement to best effect

 - Minority share-holdings, share options, discretionary bonuses – We can help with a range of creative solutions and have come across most problems before

 - Pensions – We are well used to helping people sort out their pensions on divorce.
 Where needed we work with specialist pensions actuaries regularly and can interpret and advise you on their reports, so you understand your options.
 We help you to understand the issues so that you can make decisions about offers with confidence.

 - Property portfolios, farms and industrial and commercial properties – Frequently people have rental properties or Buy-to-Let portfolios.
 There may be other property or land with special considerations and potential development value.
 These may present special taxation and settlement considerations that are best addressed proactively to minimise the potential for Capital Gains Tax charges.
 Here speed is often important and if a fast settlement can be achieved then CGT charges may be (quite legally and legitimately) avoidable.